NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

-With more than 80 areas of academic study, SBU can help you pursue your personal and academic goals to set you up for a lifetime of success.
+With more than 100 areas of academic study, SBU can help you pursue your personal and academic goals to set you up for a lifetime of success.
 Explore our programs and find the one that's best for you.
 You can search our academic programs list based on your interests or career goals.

 SBU accepts college credits from community colleges and regionally accredited universities, and evaluates credit on a course-by-course basis.
 Your credits are then evaluated to cover Core, Major, or Elective credits, depending on your desired major at SBU.